The Purple Piano Project: Critical response

 The introduction of Harmony and Sugar garnered critical praise.
-VanDerWerff wrote that the former "may be the best new character ever", TVLines Michael Slezak said she was "brilliantly brought to life" by Pearce, and Fallon felt that her arrival boded well for the introductions of the other finalists from The Glee Project.
+St. James wrote that the former "may be the best new character ever", TVLines Michael Slezak said she was "brilliantly brought to life" by Pearce, and Fallon felt that her arrival boded well for the introductions of the other finalists from The Glee Project.
 He said that "she brought, which the best new characters do, fresh and exciting aspects in the show's established leads.
 Zoller Seitz described Sugar as "an entitled little snot", but a "great character" nonetheless, and one he hoped to see more of.
 West praised Lengies' performance and opined that with Sue otherwise occupied, "it'll be great to have another person as a thorn in the Glee club's side."
-Not everyone was thrilled with Sugar's advent, however; VanDerWerff called the character "awful".
+Not everyone was thrilled with Sugar's advent, however; St. James called the character "awful".